tursodatabase/turso-docs/reference/platform-rest-api/groups/index.md

 # Groups API

-The Groups API lets you create a group for a collection of databases that share the same locations.
+The Groups API lets you create a group for a collection of databases that share the same location(s).

 ## Operations